varodv/varodv.github.io/README.md

 - Designed and defined system architecture.
 - Managed project priorities and resource allocation.
 - Facilitated cross-functional communication and resolved technical impediments.
+- Partnered with one of the biggest grocery companies in the USA to deliver tailored e-commerce solutions.

 **Technologies:**